One new supervisor, keen to curry favour with both staff and management, ordered PPE new kit bags for all technicians.

-The key to using the right PPE on the job is a suitable risk assessment, following the HSE 5 steps:
+The key to using the right PPE on the job is a suitable risk assessment - whether it comes from risk assessment software or a strong understanding of how to follow the HSE 5 steps:

 If a risk assessment states the hazard is “hazardous chemicals” the controls are likely to be similarly vague.
 What chemicals are being used, how often and for what task?
 Washing up liquid now carries an “irritant” symbol and must therefore be regarded as a “hazardous chemical” but the controls needed for using it twice a day will be different from a cleaner using bleach or drain cleaner throughout an eight-hour shift.
 If noise is the hazard, include the measured noise levels and the source of the noise.